A Review of the Family of Artificial Fish Swarm Algorithms: Recent Advances and Applications: A Taxonomy of the AFSA Modifications

 The AFSA has also been merged with other population-based algorithms.
-He et al.~\cite{he2019multi} implemented the crossover and mutation strategies of DE in the later stage of the AFSA to improve the global search ability and to jump out of local optimum.
-Hajisalem and Babaei~\cite{hajisalem2018hybrid} introduced ABC-AFSA for anomaly detection.
-ABC-AFSA implemented the preying behavior of the AFSA in ABC.
+He et al.~\cite{he2019multi} implemented the crossover and mutation strategies of DE in the later stage of the AFSA to improve the global search ability by escaping from local optima.
+Hajisalem and Babaei~\cite{hajisalem2018hybrid} { introduced ABC-AFSA for anomaly detection by incorporating the preying behavior of the AFSA into ABC.
+Since the preying behavior can determine the direction of food, it helps the model to avoid pre-matured convergence.} Zhang et al.~\cite{zhang2021improved} proposed FDMABC for function optimization by exploiting the AFSA crowding factor to present the ABC algorithm from falling into local optima.
 SA-IAFSA~\cite{he2016hybrid}, namely a hybrid model of the AFSA and simulated annealing (SA), was proposed to device a fuzzy-based clustering approach.
 SA-IAFSA used the AFSA with the leaping behavior, and it applied the simulated annealing (SA) in the preying behavior of the AFSA to increase stability and convergence speed of the model.
-AF-GBFO~\cite{zheng2020hybrid} combined the following and swarming behaviors of the AFSA with the chemotaxis part of the BFO to update the bacteria positions through an evaluation of their own positions as well as others.
-AFSA-BFO~\cite{fei2017application} adapted the bacterial foraging algorithm (BFO) in the later stage of the AFSA to improve its local search ability.
-LFFSA~\cite{peng2018modification} applied the moving strategy of the firefly algorithm in the preying and following behaviors of the AFSA, and used the l\' {e}vy flight strategy during search.
-Xian et al.~\cite{xian2018novel} integrated the chemotactic behavior of bacterial foraging optimization (BFO) in the preying behavior of the AFSA, and a mutation strategy-based l\' {e}vy flight search.